 Angelian’s frantic expression shifted from the piece of parchment to her queen.
-She first looked troubled but soon nodded to Queen Ritalia with a determined demeanor.
+She looked troubled but soon nodded to Queen Ritalia with a determined demeanor.
 “I won’t fail you,” she vowed.
 Ritalia smiled as she dipped her head to the girl.

 Before the girl left the room, Ritalia called her name.
 When she turned around, the queen had tears streaming down her face.
-“You’re very brave.
+“You’re courageous.
 The Angels of Light will protect you.
 Thank you.”
 Sivila reached her little hand out toward her mother with her tired eyes.
 Her heart broke at the sight of her youngest daughter.

 “This is it,” the queen froze.
 “This will be the last time I ever see my daughters again…”

 She waved goodbye to her youngest daughter as Angelian left.
-The queen turned slowly to face her eldest daughter, Evaleana.
+The queen turned leisurely to face her eldest daughter, Evaleana.
 Her daughter’s eyes were wide with fear.
 Ritalia suppressed tears as she felt the sheer terror tug at her breaking heart.

 “Are we going to die?”
 Eva asked fretfully.
 “Is this the end?”

 Screams echoed within her head as she urged Eva into a small dumbwaiter with a young boy.
 Loud footsteps echoed from the hall.
 Ritalia struggled to fight back the tears as she begged her daughter to leave.
-The young boy swiftly squeezed in front of Evaleana to keep her inside.
+The young boy right away squeezed in front of Evaleana to keep her inside.
 A loud man’s voice sounded from behind Ritalia.
 Her heart stopped.
 The hair on her body rose as she felt chills surge through her.

 “A prophecy will soon commence.
 The End of Before has come.
 This life must be left behind so that she can fulfill her Divine Destiny.
-It has been written in the stars so it will be.
+It has been written in the stars, so it shall be.
 Give in to fate and allow her future to unfold.
 Thine sacrifice will not be in vain, despite what is to come.
 Everything she will endure will shape her into one of the most powerful Enchantresses to ever live.
-She and another are the gateways to what we have been fighting for all these many long years.
+She and another are the gateways to what we have been fighting for these many long years.
 Trust in me, as thee have before.
-The Light Angels will keep her safe, for she is my blood too,” explained a powerful, but gentle voice.
+The Light Angels will keep her safe, for she is my blood too,” explained a powerful but gentle voice.
 Ritalia closed her eyes as she inhaled deeply.

-Overcome with a strange sense of serenity, Ritalia stayed at ease.
+Overcome with a strange sense of serenity, Ritalia was at ease.
 Evaleana remained perplexed as her mother smiled.
 Tears streamed down her cheeks as she pulled Eva in tightly for a hug.
 “Please, don’t forget me,” she implored.
 “Never forget who you truly are… you have a great journey ahead of you.”

 Eva pulled away, her brows furrowed, and her mouth gaped open.
 “I don’t understand…”

-“One day you will,” Ritalia declared as she stood tall.
+“One day, you will,” Ritalia declared as she stood tall.

 Ritalia raised an eyebrow as she examined the moment.
 The boy’s short sword dripped with a familiar fresh, sticky crimson liquid.
-His black leather boots drenched in mud and blood.
+His black leather boots were drenched in mud and blood, leaving a messy trail behind him.
 His face was pale, and his amber eyes were wide with utter fright.
 Ritalia sharply inhaled as she knew what was to come.
 As she sauntered over to interrupt their conversation, loud explosions rumbled through the castle.

 “Zyro,” she called.
 The young boy turned to face her with intensity.
-He quickly straightened up.
+He instantly straightened up.
 Ritalia smiled as she knelt to whisper in his ear.
 “I need your bravery.
 Now, more than ever.
 You must get her out of here.
 Take her as far as you can go.
 I know I ask a lot of you—”

 Zyro nodded.
 “I will always protect her with my life.”

 Ritalia felt a rush of gratitude as she kissed his forehead.
 “Take the dumbwaiter, get outside the castle through the gardens, and get as far away from here as you can,” she swiftly instructed quietly.
-Zyro dipped his head as he speedily directed Eva.
-He walked her over to the small hidden lift in the corner of the large bedroom.
+Zyro dipped his head as he rapidly directed Eva.
+He walked her over to the tiny hidden lift in the corner of the large bedroom.
 He glimpsed back as Eva started to question what the plan was.

 “Wait, what?” she demanded.
 Evaleana stood away from Zyro as she glared at her mother.
 “What’s going to happen?
 Are you coming with us?” she demanded.

 Ritalia bit her lip as she quickly curbed her overwhelming emotions.
 Her gut twisted in knots as she met Eva’s rageful, confused, and fearful glower.
 “This can’t be how we speak for the last time…” Ritalia’s heart sank.
-“Zyro is going to lead you out of here, he will protect you…” she paused as she braced herself to lie to her daughter.
+“Zyro is going to lead you out of here; he will protect you…” she paused as she braced herself to lie to her daughter.
 “I will be right behind you.”

 “Promise?”
 Eva pressed.

 Queen Ritalia forced a smile.
 “I will always be with you.”
 Eva still looked unconvinced.
 Everything had gone silent.
 Ritalia felt chills form on her skin.
-An eerie chill submerged her body into an icy atmosphere full of sheer terror and emptiness.
+An eerie cold submerged her body into an icy atmosphere full of sheer terror and emptiness.

 “Go,” Ritalia beseeched.
 Evaleana’s eyes scurried between her and Zyro.
 Ritalia gave Zyro a look and entered his mind.
 “Get her out of here… now!”